 The company has its production and assembly facilities China, Germany, Poland, and the US.
-It operates sales and service facilities in Brazil, Bulgaria, India, Japan, the Netherlands, Peru, the Republic of Korea, Russia, Switzerland, and the UK.
+It operates sales and service facilities in Brazil, Bulgaria, India, Japan, the Netherlands, the Republic of Korea, Russia, and the UK.

-The US accounts for 55% of total sales, while Europe generates 25%.
-Asia follows with 15%.
+The US accounts for 55% of total sales, while Europe generates 27%.
+Asia follows with 11%.

 Sales and Marketing

-is the company's largest customer, representing 15% of its total sales in 2013.
-Direct sales from the US government accounted for 6%.
+is the company's largest customer, representing 17% of its total sales in 2016.
+Direct sales to the US government accounted for 5%.
 Other big customers include